 In general, a capacitor can be thought of as a tiny battery.
 They can provide power to your circuit when your battery can not, and help to stabilize your circuits operation.
 Most circuits can benefit from the addition of capacitors, as discussed at the end of this guide.

 Capacitors come in 2 varieties: polarized and non-polarized.
 Recall that resistors are non-polarized, meaning it doesn't matter which way you hook a resistor up to a circuit, it will work either way.
 Batteries, on the other hand, are polarized because they have a + (positive) and - (negative) terminal.
 You have to be sure that you hook batteries up the way that they are intended.

 Some capacitors are the same as batteries and some are not.
 You have to be sure that you know whether your capacitors are polarized or non-polarized.
 We will talk about each of them separately.

 Non Polarized Capacitor Schematic

 Above is one possible schematic symbol for a capacitor.
 Next to the schematic symbol are some ceramic capacitors.
 These are very common, cheap capacitors.
 They are called non-polarized capacitors.
 You may notice that there is not a + or - sign next to either of the legs.
 These capacitors can be hooked up to a circuit either way.

 Above is the symbol for a polarized capacitor.
 In the picture next to the schematic we have some large, electrolytic capacitors.
 You may notice that the legs are marked with a (-) sign to indicate which side of the capacitor goes to GND.

 Capacitors are rated in Farads.
 A single farad is a huge quantity, so most capacitors are small portions of a farad.
-The term you should really learn is microFarads which means thousandths of a farad.
+The term you should really learn is microFarads which means millionths of a farad.
 MicroFarad is abbreviated uF, so when you see uF you should say microFarads.